 The IDDE program was finalized in 2019 except for the ordinance, which is still under review.
 The written IDDE program will be updated as needed throughout the permit term.
 And updates will be included in the Annual Report

-More IDDE training for key personnel will be completed in 2020.
+IDDE related tasks were included in the annual training for key personnel in 2020.

 MS4 system mapping will be continued.

 Maintain master IDDE tracking spreadsheet and ensure all employees involved in IDDE program understand the logging process.